Entrepreneurship in the Kingdom of God

 Drew Yancey

 As a dually engaged theologian and business advisor, Drew straddles the worlds of faith and work.
-Alongside his role as VP of Leadership Partners, he is a business advisor helping clients solve challenging problems at the nexus of risk, strategy, and innovation.
+At InCite Performance Group, he is a business advisor helping clients solve challenging problems at the nexus of risk, strategy, and innovation.
 He has more than a decade of strategy consulting and executive leadership experience across multiple industries.
 His career started in the food industry, where he was the Director of Strategy for a top 50 foodservice distributor, helping lead the company through its acquisition by a top five distributor.
 He then became CEO and led the turnaround of a produce merchandising and distribution company.
 After that, he was a consultant at Clareo, helping Fortune 500 clients create new growth paths.
 Drew has a master of divinity degree from Denver Seminary, an MBA from Texas A&M University, and a PhD in religion from the University of Birmingham (UK).
-He is an adjunct professor of theology at Denver Seminary and author of the forthcoming book, Transforming Enterprise.
+He is an adjunct professor of theology at Denver Seminary and author of the book, Transforming Enterprise.
 Drew is an avid traveler (having visited nearly 40 countries) and proud fifth-generation northern Coloradoan where he lives with amazing wife and three kids.